 Deciding what makes a card one of the best Pokémon cards is tricky.
 You could pick the most powerful Pokémon cards, the most popular, the most visually creative, inclusions from the best Pokémon decks, or the rare Pokémon cards that can be flipped for a high price on the second-hand market.
 All viable, and all important to mastering how to play Pokémon cards as best you can.

 But we’ve opted for a more all-encompassing approach.
 For us, the best cards are those that perform to their brief.
 That might be bolstering your deck with a battle-defining ability so unrivalled it shifts the game’s meta for years to come.
-Or it could simply be possessing an artwork of such visual joy that you’d rather keep it framed on your desk than take it to a tournament table.
+Or it could simply be having such a brilliant artwork you’d rather keep it framed on your desk than take it to a tournament table.

 Legends in their own right, the card’s Perfection Ability is one of the most versatile in the whole TCG, letting you use the attacks of any Pokémon-GX or Pokémon-EX sitting on your bench, or languishing in your discard pile.
 Fill your deck with high damage dealers, and discard them as soon as you can, and you’ll be rewarded with a wide array of effective abilities that can knock out your enemy in no time.